 Employment relationships in the platform economy must be identified and recognized

-The European Court of Justice, as well as courts in several EU countries, have ruled that various partnership or contract arrangements are employment relationships.
-A person working in the platform economy may be subject, directly or indirectly, to the management and supervision of the employer or platform operator without the actual possibility of deciding independently on the time or the price of the work.
+The European Court of Justice as well as courts in several EU countries have ruled that various types of partnership or commissioning arrangements are employment relationships.
+A person working in the platform economy may be directly or indirectly subject to the management and supervision of the employer or platform operator, with no real possibility of deciding independently on the time or price of the work.

 The need to remedy this situation is also justified by the International Labour Organisation (ILO) in its employment protection recommendation (No 198-2006).
-The recommendation calls for measures to prevent employment relationships from being disguised as other agreements.
+The Recommendation calls for measures to prevent employment relationships from being disguised as other agreements.

 - Ms Susanna SALOVAARA, Director at FinUnions, +32 488 47 95 08, firstname.lastname@example.org

-- Pekka Ristelä, Head of International Affairs, SAK, tel. +358 40 5468781, email@example.com
+- Pekka RISTELÄ, Head of International Affairs, SAK, tel. +358 40 5468781, email@example.com

-- Maria Häggman, Head of International Affairs, STTK, tel. +358 40 148 9091, email@example.com
+- Jaakko HAIKONEN, Head of International Affairs, STTK, tel. +358 40 0273385, email@example.com